ssnangua/nwjs-dialog/README.md

 If the message box was opened through another window, the resolve handler will be lost when the window is closed.

-So if you need to do some important processing on user input, you should open the message window in bg-script.
+So if you need to do some important processing on user input, you should open the message box in bg-script.

 ```js
 const { showMessageBox } = require("nwjs-dialog");